Azure/no-token-in-the-browser-pattern/docs/deployment-guide.md

 ![A screenshot of the API configuration for the auth endpoint with Subscription required unchecked.](images/import-auth-subscription.png)

 Once the API definitions have been imported, the API Management policies can be edited.
 Each of the API definitions has it's own policy.
-The `callback` policy acts as the redirect for the Azure Active Directory application, and receives the authorization code following user authentication.
+The `callback` policy acts as the redirect for the Microsoft Entra ID application, and receives the authorization code following user authentication.
 This policy then exchanges the code for an access token before encrypting it into a cookie and returning it to the single-page application.
 The `logout` policy simply removes the cookie from the browser.

 To edit a policy, first select the API method and then click on the **Policies** button in the portal.